arshmishra007/Feature-Engineering-techniques-and-data-visualization/README.md

-# Machine_Learning_Related_data
+# Data visualization and Feature Engineering
-Here i will showcase all the required things for machine learning like data visualization , filtering techniques and many more...
+Here i will showcase all the required things for Feature Engineering techinques like handling the missing values and how to visualise the data .
-1)Data Visualization
-2)Logistic regression and data analysis on titanic dataset 3)Handling Nan using frequently occuring elements in categorical variable